Choosing Search Engine Marketing Agencies: 8 Dirty Secrets You Should Know

 An agency with cheap pricing still makes a profit.
 The way they make money is by having a ton of clients that pay them a little, rather than a few clients who pay them a lot.
 In this way, an inexpensive, not-so-good agency is comfortable being a supplier.

-You want an agency who takes the time to understand your company and what you’re all about.
+You want an agency that takes the time to understand your company and what you’re all about.
 You want an agency who is a partner, not a supplier.

 Choose a Search Engine Marketing Agency with Care